alexwlchan/alexwlchan.net/src/_drafts/no-cause-for-alarm.md

 Rinse and repeat.
 Tasks are only running for a minute or so at a time.

-We wouldn't notice this if a message could be processed quickly -- if it finished before the task got scaled down, it would never end up on the DLQ.
+We wouldn't notice this if a message could be processed quickly, or if the queue only had a few messages -- if everything finished before the task got scaled down, nothing would go to the DLQ.

 But recently we've had messages that take longer and longer to process.
 In particular, we've been doing [A/V digitisation][av] that involves large files, often 200GB or more.
-We can't do all the processing on those files within a minute, so they're more likely to hit this problem -- and they're where we saw the torrent of failures.
+We can't do all the processing on those files within a minute, so they're more likely to hit this problem -- and that's where we saw the torrent of failures.

 This failure mode has always existed, and it's pure luck that it only recently became a big problem.